 Where possible, it is encouraged to fix poorly drawn features rather than deleting and redrawing them.
 This is done to preserve the edit history of the feature.
 There is an easy way to do this with the UtilsPlugin2 by using the Replace Geometry Tool.
 In some cases, it is more work than it is worth to fix features and the only practical solution is to delete them and redraw.
 Before deleting features, always ensure that it was not created by a local mapper!
 Check on the date of the mapping and if the changeset comment links to a mapathon using the Object History function in JOSM.

-I notice that some tasks limit who can validate.
+I notice that some projects limit who can validate.
 What does this mean?

 Some projects are available for validation by intermediate or advanced mappers.
-Other projects require that you join a validation team, to the right under the Teams and Permissions section in the Tasking Manager is a link to join the teams that are approved for that specific project.
-HOT manages a global team of validations that many of the response projects on the Tasking Manager require you to join.
+Other projects require that you join a validation team.
+To the right under the Teams and Permissions section in the Tasking Manager is a link to join the teams that are approved for that specific project.
+HOT manages a global team of validators that many of the response projects on the Tasking Manager require you to join.
 To join, please follow the instructions below or use this link to connect with the team manager.

 Are you managing projects using a tasking manager?
 Are you curious to see how the mapping is going but don’t want to wait until your mappers finish the project?
 Try using these tools: